NREL/ReEDS-2.0/README.md

 <a name="ConfigR"></a>
 ## R Configuration

 Install R 3.4.4: [https://cran.r-project.org/bin/windows/base/old/3.4.4/](https://cran.r-project.org/bin/windows/base/old/3.4.4/).
-NREL has observed compatibility issues with other versions of R. NREL has not tested R versions more recent than 3.4.4.
+NLR has observed compatibility issues with other versions of R. NLR has not tested R versions more recent than 3.4.4.
 Optionally, install RStudio: [https://www.rstudio.com/products/rstudio/download/#download](https://www.rstudio.com/products/rstudio/download/#download).

 Add R to the &quot;path&quot; environment variable.
 Follow the same instructions as for adding Python to the path in the [Python Configuration](#ConfigPy) section above.
 Append the environment path with the directory location for the _R.exe_ and _Rscript.exe_ applications (e.g., C:\Program Files\R\R-3.4.4\bin\).